Determining hyperbolicity of compact orientable 3-manifolds with torus boundary: Background

-$M$ is hyperbolic with finite volume if and only if $M$ has no faults. \end{Thm} The above uses the following definitions. \begin{Def} A manifold is \emph{hyperbolic} when its interior admits a complete hyperbolic metric---a complete Riemannian metric of constant negative curvature. \end{Def} \begin{Def} Let $s$ be an embedding of a manifold into a connected manifold $M$.
+\begin{Def} Let $s$ be an embedding of a manifold into a connected manifold $M$.
 By abuse of notation, also let $s$ denote the image of $s$ in $M$.
 Suppose $s$ has codimension 1.
 Pick a metric on $M$ compatible with its p.l. structure, and let $M'$ be the path-metric completion of $M \smallsetminus s$.

 When $M'$ is disconnected, $s$ \emph{separates} $M$.

 When $M'$ has two connected components $N,N'$, $s$ \emph{cuts off $N$ from $M$}, or, if $M$ is understood from context, \emph{$s$ cuts off $N$}.